Introduction to Stem Cell Therapy for Stroke Recovery

 Regulatory Landscape for Stem Cell Therapy in Stroke

 Regulatory agencies worldwide are developing frameworks to govern the development and use of stem cell therapies for stroke.
-These regulations aim to ensure patient safety, data integrity, et des considérations éthiques.
+These regulations aim to ensure patient safety, data integrity, et considérations éthiques.
 Compliance with regulatory requirements is crucial for the advancement of thérapie par cellules souches in stroke treatment.

 Conclusion: Stem Cells as a Promising Tool for Stroke Recovery